Category Archives: Technology

 Nokia PC Suite Connection Tip

 [Warning: This post is slightly geeky.]
 I have to clean up and transfer all my mobile phone contacts from my old to my new phone before I move to a new provider tomorrow—thereby saving about two-thirds on my mobile bill.
-For Friends of the Geek (and clients) reading this, my mobile number will remain unchanged, but […]
+For Friends of the Geek (and clients) reading this, my mobile number will remain unchanged, […]

 Horror Double-Bill